-Think and Grow Rich (1937) teaches readers Napoleon Hill’s methods for getting rich and, more in general, for getting what you want in life.
+Think and Grow Rich (1937) is one of the best-selling self-help books in which author Napoleon Hill shares his “secrets” and methods for getting rich and, more in general, for getting what you want in life.

 - #Chapter 1: Desire

 - #Chapter 2: Faith

 - #Chapter 8: Persistence

 - #Chapter 9: The Master Mind